egeny/fabuloos-website/documentation/api/fab.extend.md

 fab("player").foo(); // Display "foo" in the console

-// If you want to “surcharge” the foo method, just override it fab.extend({
+// If you want to “overload” the foo method, just override it fab.extend({
   foo: function() { console.log("bar"); }
 });